 “At the semi final our young entrepreneurs gave a professional pitch for their business ideas.
 The top two teams received £1500 while all the other teams received £600 from Sir Tom Hunter to develop enterprise within their schools.

-“I would like to wish Cumnock Academy and Loudoun Academy all the very best at the grand final event.
+“I would like to wish Doon and Stewarton Academies all the very best at the grand final event.
 The semi final was a great warm up for the young people and I know that they are now ready to take on Ayrshire’s best.”

 The Sir Tom Hunter Challenge formed part of the Council’s sector leading business enterprise programme, designed to develop entrepreneurial skills and help make young people ‘business ready’.